 Qualified Purchases – The dollar value of completed domestic purchases made with your 16-digit MasterCard account number, excluding purchase transactions where a 4-digit Personal Identification Number (PIN) was used and purchases categorized as cash or quasi-cash.

-Referral Code – A code that will be issued to you that, when used by a new Cardholder when opening a new Cascade Card account, will permit us to identify you as the referral source.
+Referral Code – A code that will be issued to you that, when used by a when opening a new Cascade Card account, will permit us to identify you as the referral source.

 Regular Rewards – This is the base amount that you will receive in Rewards in a given month.